Minimal lectures on two-dimensional conformal field theory: Fields and correlation functions

+where $z_{ij} = z_i - z_j$ and $G(z)$ is an arbitrary function of the cross-ratio $z$.
 So the three global Ward identities effectively reduce the four-point function to a function of one variable $G$ -- equivalently, we can set $z_2,z_3,z_4$ to fixed values, and recover the four-point function from its dependence on $z_1$ alone.

-\begin{exo}[Conformal symmetry of four-point functions] ~ Let us define $V_\Delta(\infty) = \lim_{z\to\infty} z^{2\Delta}V_\Delta(z) $.
-Check that this is finite when inserted into a two- or three-point function.
+\begin{exo}[Global conformal symmetry] ~ Solve the global Ward identities for two-, three- and four-point functions, and recover eqs. \eqref{eq:2pt}, \eqref{eq:3pt} and \eqref{eq:4pt} respectively.
+Defining $V_\Delta(\infty) = \lim_{z\to\infty} z^{2\Delta}V_\Delta(z) $, show that this is finite when inserted into a two- or three-point function.
 More generally, show that this is finite using the behaviour \eqref{eq:zgc} of correlation functions under $z\to -\frac{1}{z}$.
-Show that there is a (unique) choice of $\delta_{ij}$ such that
+Show that

 \end{exo}

 We have been studying global conformal invariance of correlation functions of primary fields, rather than more general fields.
 This was not only for making things simpler, but also because correlation functions of descendents can be deduced from correlation functions of primaries.
 For example,